Harnessing quantum back-action for time-series processing: Preliminaries

 \subsection{Quantum reservoir computing via indirect measurements}

 Reservoir computing was proposed as a training-efficient alternative to more complicated recurrent neural network models like Long Short-Term Memory for processing temporal data and time series \cite{jaeger2004harnessing}.
 Quantum reservoir computing extends the concept by leveraging quantum properties and dynamics, using a quantum system as the reservoir \cite{fujii2017harnessing}.
 The general pipeline of QRC algorithms is structured in two steps: first the reservoir has to process the time series of interest and then a linear regression model is trained to perform predictions (Fig. \ref{fig:widefig} (a)).
 While the latter is a straightforward process, the former includes three stages to be repeated for each element of the dataset: input encoding, time evolution and information extraction (Fig. \ref{fig:widefig} (b)).
 At the encoding stage, the information of the $k$-th element of the time series is injected into the amplitudes of the state of a fixed spin of the reservoir \cite{fujii2017harnessing, martinez2021dynamical, mujal2021analytical}.
 The information is then spread through the system by evolving it for a time $\Delta t$ under a transverse field Ising Hamiltonian $\hat{H}$.
 Ultimately, we measure a set of observables $\{\langle \hat{O}_i \rangle\}$ to extract information from the quantum system.
 However, when performing projective measurements, it is convenient to reset the system and reprocess the previous $k$ elements without applying measurements before processing the next input, $k+1$.
 This is because projective measurements erase the stored information in quantum coherences through a destructive process.
 This procedure, known as the restarting protocol (RSP), has long served as the canonical benchmark in the field, since it introduces no additional disturbance to the system.
-More recently, several alternative protocols have been proposed that focus on offering more practical implementations while still providing good performances \cite{settino, hu2024overcoming, Kobayashi2024, Chen2020}, such as the approach based on indirect measurements introduced in Ref. \cite{mujal2023time}.
-In this scheme, referred to as the online protocol (OLP), only a small amount of information is lost due to the back-action effect (Fig. \ref{fig:widefig} (c)), allowing the QRC algorithm to run continuously without restarting at each step in the time series processing.
-The OLP introduces back-action during the evolution as a tradeoff, allowing for better algorithm scaling by avoiding the need to restart at each input.